 error.stack.
 If you don’t see the errors listed that you expect to see, check that your instrumentation sets the following three attributes:

 The OpenTelemetry standard for representing errors in traces and metrics is still being defined so these attribute names are subject to change.
-We expect those standards to solidify in the coming months.
+We expect the specification to be frozen very soon.